sadmankiba/FAST-EF/README.md

 # FAST-EF

 This repository contains the code and setup files for FAST-EF.
+FAST-EF has been published as a journal paper in [IEEE Access](https://ieeeaccess.ieee.org/) with title ["Federated 3GPP Mobile Edge Computing Systems: A Transparent Proxy for 3rd-Party Authentication with Application Mobility Support (2022)"](https://ieeexplore.ieee.org/document/9743909).

 ## Repository structure